daoyzheng/Web-Based-Asset-Tracking-App/README.md

 viewing all assets that can be filtered by asset type

 ### Assets
-Assets are asynchronous filtered using Jquery AJAX method
+Assets are asynchronous filtered using JQuery AJAX and View Component

 <img src="screenshots/allAssets.png" alt="assets">